-Representatives push for federal legislation to end cosmetics testing on animals in the US
+Members of Congress are once again pushing for legislation to end cosmetics testing on animals in the US.

 A bipartisan delegation, led by Democrat Representatives Don Beyer, Tony Cárdenas and Paul Tonko, and Republicans Vern Buchanan and Ken Calvert, reintroduced the Humane Cosmetics Act in the US House of Representatives on 12 September.